 Can I switch frameworks mid-project?

-Technically yes, but practically expensive.
-Frameworks embed into your data models, memory structures, and tool interfaces.
-Switching after 3+ months typically means rebuilding 40-60% of your orchestration logic.
+Technically yes, but switching can be expensive because frameworks embed into your data models, memory structures, tool interfaces, and observability path.
 Run a structured evaluation sprint before committing.

 How do these frameworks handle errors and self-correction?